 If you live in Guyana and are considering returning to live in the UK, you should consider how you will support yourself and how non-British family members of your family may be able to accompany you.
 There is information available to help you make informed choices about living abroad and thinking about returning to the UK.

 Please note that this information is provided as a guide only.
 Definitive information should be obtained from the Guyana authorities.
-The Foreign and Commonwealth Office makes no representation as to the quality or accuracy of the information which is available at the web address listed nor do we endorse them.
+The Foreign, Commonwealth & Development Office makes no representation as to the quality or accuracy of the information which is available at the web address listed nor do we endorse them.
 We are not involved in the production or sale of the company’s products nor do we monitor their quality.